syhcode/Leetcode/Q98Validate Binary Search Tree.md

 ### Solution 1 Recursive
 #### Idea:
-Same as Q99, depend on in-order traversal sequence to do judgment.Pay a attention to the initiation of "pre" when the input "val" is smaller than Integer.MIN_VALUE.
+Same as Q99, depend on in-order traversal sequence to do judgment.Pay a attention to the initiation of the "pre" when the input "val" is smaller than Integer.MIN_VALUE.
 #### Time Complexity:
 O(n)